Xananax/svelte-kit/src/routes/courses/getting-started-with-godot-2021/index.md

 </Note>

 In the first video lesson, we'll go briefly over what Godot is and what you need to know to use it.

+# This is a test, please work

+It doesn't work, does it